svjack/HiDream-I1-nf4/README.md

 # HiDream-I1

-`HiDream-I1` is a series of state-of-the-art open-source image generation models featuring a 16 billion parameter rectified flow transformer with Mixture of Experts architecture, designed to create high-quality images from text prompts.
+`HiDream-I1` is a new open-source image generative foundation model with 17B parameters that achieves state-of-the-art image generation quality within seconds.

 ## Project Updates
 - ```2025/4/7```: We've open-sourced the text-to-image model **HiDream-I1**.